-Incorrect user access rights settings are usually identified by receiving the "Access is denied" error message when trying to connect to VisualSVN Server remotely:
+Incorrect user access rights settings are usually identified by receiving one of the following error messages when trying to connect to VisualSVN Server remotely.

 Configuration steps described in this article apply to domain and non-domain environments.
 However, the server may require you to perform additional configuration steps in a non-domain environment.